HOMEWORK #2 due Tuesday 10-12

 regression?
 Do their signs and absolute values appear to be randomly

-distributed with respect to stress
+distributed with respect to stress?
+(Hint: The

 negative residuals may be bunched together in the center.)

-on both stress
+yy on both stress and

-.
+stress*stress.
 (Hint: Introduce a new SAS variable

-.)
+stress2 for stress*stress.)
 What is the new

 model R2 ?
-In a plot of yy
+In a plot of yy on

-, do the predicted values appear to match
+stress, do the predicted values appear to match

-more closely?
+yy more closely?
 Do the residuals have a more

-random-looking plot on stress
+random-looking plot on stress?
+(Hint: Observations

-with higher values of stress
+with higher values of stress may also have larger

 residuals.)

-on
+logyy=log(yy) on

-.
+stress and stress*stress.
 What is the new

 model R2 ?
 Do the predicted values of

-appear to match the observed values more closely?
+logyy appear to match the observed values more closely?

-Does the residual plot show less dependence on stress
+Does the residual plot show less dependence on stress?

 Table 5: Zubricity and Covariates